thenocturnaldevgypsy/github-markdown-template-readme/Repo-DuskGrimoires/README-v-2-0-1.md

 | X.X.X | DD.MM.YYYY | [Commit ID](https://www.github.com) | fix/feat | What was done ([PR ID](https://www.github.com)) |

 ## ![SECTION Contribute](https://img.shields.io/badge/🤝-Contribute-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
 Want to contribute?
 Great!
-Contributions welcome, but please read the [contribution guidelines](contributing.md) first.
+But at the moment, the contribution is closed until I finished all the issues that I've opened for myself in this project.

 ## ![SECTION License](https://img.shields.io/badge/📑-License-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
 Distributed under the MIT License by [@thenocturnaldevgypsy](https://github.com/thenocturnaldevgypsy).